 You must ensure that any insurance policy you take out provides sufficient cover against any damage which may be caused by the animal should it escape.
 The level of insurance will depend on many factors which may include the species and number of animals you wish to keep.

 You may need other permissions in addition to those required from us.

 These must be obtained before you begin your licensed activities.

 Check if you need planning permission before you make a licence application by emailing firstname.lastname@example.org.
 Any change in the use of a property will require planning permission.

 If you already have planning permission for the same use, you should check that your licence application does not break any condition attached to the planning permission.
 If your licence is granted, Planning Enforcement action will be taken against you if you do not have the right planning permission in place.

 We will arrange for an authorised Veterinary Surgeon to undertake an inspection of the premises and produce a report, which we are legally obliged to consider when determining this application.
 The fee for this service is in addition to the standard licence fee.
 You are welcome to request that the premises are inspected by the vet you normally use for the treatment of your animals.

-You must complete the Dangerous wild animals licence renewal application form and send this with the correct payment.
+You must complete the Dangerous wild animals licence - renewal application form and send this with the correct payment.
 Please follow these instructions on how to pay for your application.
 For payment details see the Licensing current fees

 On certain occasions a vet may recommend that a licence is not issued.